 JLegal may also collect information from public records and third parties to whom you have provided your personal information.

 - to maintain our business relationship, where you are a user of our website, a client or candidate;

 - to enable you to submit your CV generally, to apply for specific jobs or to subscribe to our services (such as job alerts, event alerts, etc);

 - to match your coded details with job vacancies, to assist us in finding a position that is most suitable for you and, where you provide your prior consent as a candidate, to send your personal information to clients in order to apply for jobs;

 - to direct-market products and services, advise you of news and industry updates, events, promotions and competitions, reports and other information.
 Where we do so, you will be able to unsubscribe from such communications;

-- to different offices of JLegal worldwide to enable the development and marketing of other products and services and to improve our customer service and to make our services more valuable to you, including tailoring our website when you log on to make it relevant to you personally;
+- to different offices and associated offices of JLegal worldwide to enable the development and marketing of other products and services and to improve our customer service and to make our services more valuable to you, including tailoring our website when you log on to make it relevant to you personally;

 - to trusted third parties where we have retained them to provide services that you have requested, such as psychometric evaluations or skills tests, and who also provide services to us, such as professional advisers, IT consultants, mailing houses and function co-ordinators.
 These third parties must comply with similar undertakings of privacy and confidentiality as JLegal;

 - if JLegal merges with or is acquired by another business, we may share personal information with the new owners of the business and their advisers and if this happens, you will be sent notice of such an event;